yceruto/django-ajax/README.rst

     def my_view(request):
         do_something()

-When nothing is returned as result of view then returns (JSON format):
+When the view does not return anything, you will receive this response (JSON format):

 .. code:: javascript

     {"status": 200, "statusText": "OK", "content ": null}

-**Sending custom data in the response**
+**Sending content**

 .. code:: python